Eilis9/pands-problem-sheet/README.md

     # Function returns the calculated root
     return x1

-# Take in the value to be calculated and assign as float type
+# Loop to validate user input - infinite loop, throws exception if input isn't a float, will only break when the value is
+# positive
+while True:
+    try:
         inputted_value = float(input("Please enter a positive number: "))
+        if inputted_value > 0:
+            break
+        else:
+            print("Not a positive number")
+    except ValueError:
+        print("Not a positive number")

 # Call the function, passing the inputted_value to it.
 sq_root = sqrt(inputted_value)